Hashcat Rule Minimizer

 Multibyte / Unicode mode

 --multibyte: process words as UTF-8 bytes and activate 11 additional non-ASCII probes (Polish, German, French, Russian, CJK).
+Rules that split a multibyte code-point are flagged as invalid-UTF-8 rather than silently mis-decoded, so they still get a unique signature instead of falsely colliding.

 Parallel workers